Alleged kidnapping attempts in Hilliard lead to federal charges

-The four others charged are Jessica E. Wise, 38, of Columbus; Ellis L. Ray, II, 19, of Canal Winchester; Michael K. Ousley, 43, of Columbus; and Jerry E. McCallister Jr., 27, of Columbus.
+The four others charged were Jessica E. Wise, 38, of Columbus; Ellis L. Ray, II, 19, of Canal Winchester; Michael K. Ousley, 43, of Columbus; and Jerry E. McCallister Jr, 27, of Columbus.

 Conspiracy to commit kidnapping is a federal crime punishable by up to life in prison.
 Attempted kidnapping is punishable by up to 20 years in prison.
 Conspiring to impersonate an officer of the United States carries a maximum sentence of up to five years in prison.